wit-ai/voicesdk-unreal/README.md

 #### Option 2 (1-Click Installation) :gem: Recommended :gem:
 Note: `git` is needed

-1. Create a new Unreal project.
+1. Create a new Unreal project(or open your existing Unreal project).
 2. Download the 1-click script from [here](/VoiceSDK_1click_install_scripts) and put it into your Unreal project folder and execute the script.

 #### Option 3 (Unreal Marketplace)
 1. Install the plugin from [Marketplace](https://www.unrealengine.com/marketplace/en-US/product/voice-sdk)
-2. Create a new Unreal project.
+2. Create a new Unreal project(or open your existing Unreal project).
 3. Enable the Plugin
    - Open your game with Unreal Editor
    - Settings-> Plugins-> Installed -> Voice -> VoiceSDK